FlaaDev/FlaaDev-Kit/flaadev-rentcar/ESX/README.md

 ## Notes
 1. You can add another script language by renaming `empty.lua` file in `locales/` and replace every sentence inside
+2. There is image attached to use if your inventory script contain images